lsaenzt/DicePools.jl/README.md

 ### Note

-DicePools has been (obviously) developed with learning purposes in mind (and for fun).
+DicePools has been (obviously) developed with learning purposes in mind.
+And for fun...
 It uses type hierarchies, type constructors (inner and outter), multiple dispath, do-block functions, overloading of Julia Base, BigInts, tables.jl interface implementation, recursive functions, documenter and testing suite.